Undergraduate Amy says working part time in ECC clinic is a great way to see real-life emergencies

 Interested in joining Vets Now through our innovative Cutting Edge programme?
 Our next intake for Cutting Edge is in April, and places are filling up fast.

 We are also recruiting for more experienced vets for AdvantEdge.
-If you, or any vets you know, are interested in applying, please call the Vets Now recruitment team for more information on 01383 841181 or click here.
+If you, or any vets you know, are interested in applying, please call the Vets Now talent team for more information on 01383 841181 or click here.